Code-Institute-Submissions/kydzoster-huntinteriors/README.md

 <img src="/static/images/HUNTINT/Account/Login.png" width="40%">
 </p>
   - Login page will ask for a username which can be a username or emailaddress and a password to login.
-  - There is also an option to login with facebook or google account
+  - There is also an option to log in with Facebook or Google account

 ### Forgot Password
   - Step 1: at the login page, under the password you can find the `forgot password?` link in which will lead to a form to add your account email.
   - Step 2: Add the email you registered with to reset the password.
   - Step 3: You will receive an email with a link that will allow you to add a different password sending you to a reset password form.
   - Step 4: Add a new password and confirm it.
-  - Step 5: Once the password is set you can login with the new password.
+  - Step 5: Once the password is set you can log in with the new password.

   <img src="/static/images/HUNTINT/Account/PWReset.png">

 ## Home
 The Home app holds the functionality for `Title`, `Slides`, `Management` and `Contact Us`.

-Click [Here](https://www.youtube.com/watch?v=jWyOR4HXQWc) to view video of the Home page
+Click [Here](https://www.youtube.com/watch?v=jWyOR4HXQWc) to view a video of the Home page

 <p align="center">
   <img src="/static/images/HUNTINT/UserAction/Home.png" width="40%">